Rising-Stars-by-Sunshine/CS-ECON206_Yiwei_Liang_Final_Project/README.md

 The code sets up different content configurations using the Content class.
 Two configurations are considered: Content(10, 0) and Content(6, 4).
 These configurations represent the initial goods available to the players in the game.
 - Strategy Play:<br>
 If the player is an Ai, there will be choices available from the Strategy class, which is based on the "Thirty-Six Stratagems".
 The strategy has different paying preferences and telling preferences.
 Based on the set strategies, ai will have its paying ideas. <br>
-Since the strategies are built in Strategy class, this means the avaliable choices for Ai is set in the Strategy class.
+Since the strategies are built in the Strategy class, this means the available choices for Ai are set in the Strategy class.
 ##### Strategy Analysis:
-- Winning Strategems means the player are more confident and perfer to pay more money to make the opponent lose instead of getting the most benefit with the least cost.
+- Winning strategies mean the player is more confident and prefers to pay more money to make the opponent lose instead of getting the most benefit with the least cost.
 - Enemy dealing stratagemsfocuses on dealing with opponents who are on an equal footing.
 The payoff change depends on the opponent's strategies and their reactions to the player's actions.
-- Offensive stratagems is used when the player is in an advantageous position and wants to maintain their advantage or further dominate the opponent.
+- Offensive stratagems are used when the player is in an advantageous position and wants to maintain their advantage or further dominate the opponent.
 The payoff change depends on the player's ability to execute the chosen offensive strategy and prevent the opponent from turning the tables.
-- Melee stratagems is employed in chaotic situations where alliances are uncertain, and players may switch sides.
+- Melee stratagems are employed in chaotic situations where alliances are uncertain, and players may switch sides.
 The payoff change depends on the player's ability to adapt and make tactical decisions to minimize losses and maximize gains.
-- Combined stratagems's payoff change depends on the player's ability to anticipate and respond to changes in alliances while maintaining their own interests.
+- Combined stratagems' payoff change depends on the player's ability to anticipate and respond to changes in alliances while maintaining their own interests.
-- Defeat Stratagems is employed when players are at a disadvantage and need to turn the situation in their favor.
-The payoff change depends on the player's
+- Defeat Stratagems are employed when players are at a disadvantage and need to turn the situation in their favor.
+The payoff change depends on the player's choices.

 ### Spotlight
 - Posters<br>